pcc-git/Practice_Final_Coding_Challenge/_index.md

 ## Challenge 3

-You need to create a table of building counts for houses of 1 and 2 stories (in the rows of the table) and with a garage that fits 1,2,3 and 4 cars or less (the columns of the table) from the `dwellings_ml` data. __Show the markdown table and the clean table in your report.__  The [pivot_table](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.pivot_table.html#pandas.pivot_table) function could prove valuable as well as [groupby](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.groupby.html) and [agg](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.agg.html).
+Create a table of building counts for houses of 1 and 2 stories (in the rows of the table) and with a garage that fits 1,2,3 and 4 cars or less (the columns of the table) from the `dwellings_ml` data. __Show the markdown table and the clean table in your report.__  The [pivot_table](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.pivot_table.html#pandas.pivot_table) function could prove valuable as well as [groupby](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.groupby.html) and [agg](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.agg.html).

 ```python